andela-dJames/simple-file-parser/README.md

 The first task creates a Fileparser class that has methods for reading and parsing the reactant file into different records.
 The fileparser class consist of a `Filereader` inner class which has the following methods:

-1.`createFile` creates a new bufferedfilereader
+1. `createFile` creates a new bufferedfilereader

-2.`readFile` reads a file
+2. `readFile` reads a file

-3.`isComment` ignores lines that are comments
+3. `isComment` ignores lines that are comments

--`invalid` ignores invalid lines
+- `invalid` ignores invalid lines

--`replace` adds double backslash to single quotes
+- `replace` adds double backslash to single quotes

--`remove` removes a space
+- `remove` removes a space

--`delimeter` separates each line using a delimeter
+- `delimeter` separates each line using a delimeter